zimolzak/CleanoPheno/er-revisit-critical.md

 "within 5 days" work, when later there are different time intervals specified for ICU and OR (3 or 7 days)?

+[^elec]: See "Planned procedure list" from prior e-trigger called "ML 2" by BCM.